ngnjs/chassis-lib/README.md

 expectations in the same area, which we think everyone can benefit from :-)

 > Doc website coming when it's complete.

+# Using Chassis

+The easiest way to use Chassis is via CDN.